Harvard-MIT SPS Chilloquium Speaker Series

 What: We created Chilloquium as a moderated conversation between our students and experienced career physicists, mostly from institutions other than Harvard & MIT.
 We've given the speakers lots of flexibility to provide the best experience they can offer.
 On average, though, the weekly hour-long Zoom meeting will consist of a brief introduction on research and life trajectory by the speaker(s), followed by a longer "Ask-Me-Anything" open forum.

 Who: We scoured the globe—and gathered lots of faculty input—to curate a lineup of speakers who are actively doing big things in a variety of fields in physics.
-For July 2025, we've invited Andrea Young and Matthew Yankowitz, experimentalists who study electronic states in quantum materials, Mina Aganagic, a string theorist interested in duality, and James Weatherhall, a physicist, philosopher of science, and the author of Void: The Strange Physics of Nothing
+Last year, we've invited Andrea Young, Matthew Yankowitz, and Jia Leo Li, experimentalists who study electronic states in quantum materials; Mina Aganagic, a string theorist interested in duality; James Weatherhall, a physicist, philosopher of science, and the author of Void: The Strange Physics of Nothing; and Mary Anne Limbach who develops optics for detecting exoplanets.

 Where: